 Honeybush Tea: Sweet, Caffeine Free Kratom Tea

 Simplicity is beautiful.
-Refined and elegant, nothing extra.
+Carefully selected and refined, with nothing extra.
 Many of our herbal blends are cacophonies of herbs, intricately woven to create the perfect functional tea.
 However, we’ve taken a different approach with this kratom herbal tea blend.
-This blend pairs simple honeybush tea with Red Dragon kratom.
-That’s it.
+Simple honeybush tea and Red Dragon kratom combine to make a tasty, easygoing, and comforting tea.
 We call it Sweet Dragon.

 What is Honeybush Tea

 Honeybush is closely related to rooibos, but tends to have a sweeter, more mellow taste.
 If you look at the leaves, they are a little bit darker and chunkier than rooibos.

 Honeybush is in the Cyclopia genus, and the term honeybush is actually used to describe upwards of five different species.

 Honeybush grows along the coast of the Cape in South Africa.
 It has a fairly limited range, as it prefers sour and nitrogen-depleted soil.
 The honeybush has evolved with the expectation of frequent fires.
 It develops a large root system so as to be able to regenerate after losing its above-group vegetation.

 It’s this adaptive trait which allows it to be harvested by simply cutting it at the base.
 From harvest, it can take two or three years before it regenerates and is able to be harvested again.
 As a result, honeybush cultivators are only able to reap a third of their crops each year.

 Honeybush is a traditional beverage among the people that have inhabited the cape for centuries.
 In rural areas, it is common practice to keep a perpetual pot of honeybush tea on the kettle to be at the ready for any thirsty visitors.

 Honeybush Tea Origin